ckruger0/IDD-Fa18-Lab3/README.md

 # Data Logger (and using cool sensors!)

-*A lab report by Chris Kruger.*
+*A lab report by Chris Kruger - crk78*

 ## In The Report

-Include your responses to the bold questions on your own fork of [this lab report template](https://github.com/FAR-Lab/IDD-Fa18-Lab2).
-Include snippets of code that explain what you did.
-Deliverables are due next Tuesday.
-Post your lab reports as README.md pages on your GitHub, and post a link to that on your main class hub page.

 For this lab, we will be experimenting with a variety of sensors, sending the data to the Arduino serial monitor, writing data to the EEPROM of the Arduino, and then playing the data back.